Automate Acrolinx in Your Content Creation Workflow

 - Check content in a database

-- As a Jenkins build project as part of your agile process or continuous integration
+- As a Jenkins build project as part of your agile process or CI (continuous integration)

 - On any other server that's either triggered by a user or automatically by a workflow step.